balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 1. Go to this [link](https://r.datahub.berkeley.edu/user-redirect/tree)
 2. Click New->Terminal
-3. In the terminal, type: mv .rstudio .rstudio.$(date +%s) and press return
+3. In the terminal, type: ```python mv .rstudio .rstudio.$(date +%s) ``` and press return
 4. Try to launch rstudio as you normally would and it should now work.

 **What should I do if R Studio times out and kicks me out every 5 minutes or so?**

-- Check if this is a browser or network issue
+- Check if this is a browser or network issue at your end

-- If that doesn't solve the issue, raise a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)
+- If it is not an issue at your end, raise a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)

 ```{note}
 As a general note, These issues are challenging to reproduce.
 It will be helpful if you can be as specific as you can with regards to the steps required to reproduce the issue.
 We generally observe that the back and forth communication required to reproduce the issue for a request **that is not specific** increases the time needed to fix the issue exponentially.
 ```

-**What should I do if I have an issue that has not been documented in the FAQ?**

-Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose) or reach out to Balaji Alwar(balajialwar@berkeley.edu)!
-We will keep adding common issues to this FAQ document!

 **What should I do if I have issues with my nbgitpuller set up**